 Our family learned bird identification from a paternal grandmother.
 So, now we are avid and amateur birders.

 What Is So Special About Birds?

-Birds are fascinating to study for many reasons ranging from practical to strategical.
-I addressed the following in a Why Study Birds? post you can go back and read for more information about each point.
+Birds are fascinating to study for many reasons ranging from practical to strategic.
+I addressed the following in a Why Study Birds? post, you can read for more information about each point.

 - Birds are easy to find.